Forklift Safety Tips to Avoid Injuries

 Examine Forklift Before Use

-Before operating, operators should conduct a regular inspection of the equipment, and forklifts should be examined thoroughly before each use.
+Before operating, operators should regularly inspect the equipment, and forklifts should be examined thoroughly before each use.
 It is recommended to check in with the shift supervisor daily to recognise and log any issues or defects.
 The following are some of the suggested checks:

 • Test operating controls (brakes, lights, horn, and steering wheel)